 - Vandalism – Vandalism is clearly covered, but you have to assess the amount of damage and whether it is worth filing a claim given your deductible.
 The old classics such as egging your house or toilet-papering your trees are irritating, but do not usually cause significant damage.

+The Highway Loss Data Institute reports that vehicles are almost twice as likely to be vandalized on Halloween than on an average day.
+The latest available data shows 1,253 claims filed for damage that occurred on October 31st, compared to 692 claims on a normal day.
 Damage to your car is typically an auto insurance issue through a comprehensive policy.
-Your homeowner’s insurance may cover auto damage, but it probably does not.
+Your homeowner's insurance may cover auto damage, but it probably does not.

 - Accidental Fires – Candles used to set a spooky mood in the home or to light jack-o-lanterns cause accidental fires every year.
 Homeowner's policies cover repairs and living expenses during the repair period, unless the fire was a result of negligent or dangerous activities (for example, putting your candle-lit jack-o-lantern in a pile of dry leaves, or starting a bonfire on your porch).